GINA FERRUS DUNCAN

 Gina F. Duncan is a strong advocate for children and their country.
 Born in Petit Goave, Haiti, Gina is currently the Chief Executive Officer and President of Fondation Enfant Jesus (FEJ).
 Her visionary leadership has led to the creation of a community center in full swing, a medical clinic, school and orphanage and innovative programs that support women, education, health and community development in rural areas of Haiti.

 She earned several degrees abroad in nursing, counseling and public health administration.
-The proud mother of three, Gina has dedicated her life to humanitarian efforts, offering hope to dozens of abandoned and orphaned children and empowering local communities to build a better and more sustainable future.
+Gina has dedicated her life to humanitarian efforts, offering hope to dozens of abandoned and orphaned children and empowering local communities to build a better and more sustainable future.

 Roger Limoges is a senior Vice President and Project Manager with the U.S. Green Building Council.
 For over 20 years, Roger has been an advocate, strategist, and spokesperson for some of the most complex social issues in our public discourse.
 As a senior vice president on USGBC's market transformation and development team, Roger works alongside of a talented executive team dedicated to transforming our communities and buildings toward sustainability and health and wellness on a global scale.
 In addition, his portfolio also includes executive communications, relationship management, and special projects including serving as project manager for the design, land acquisition, and construction of USGBC’s Clinton Global Initiative Commitment of a LEED Platinum and WELL Certified children’s center in Port au Prince, Haiti: the William Jefferson Clinton Children's Center.